-Also known as split testing, is a marketing technique that involves comparing two versions of a web page or application to see which performs better.
-These variations, known as A and B, are presented randomly to users.
-A portion of them will be directed to the first version, and the rest to the second.
+A/B testing, also known as split testing, is a marketing technique that involves comparing two versions of the same web page or application to measure the performance of each version and see which performs better.
+A portion of the website visitors will be directed to the first version, and the rest to the second.
 A statistical analysis of the results then determines which version, A or B, performed better, according to certain predefined indicators such as conversion rate.

-How do we perform A/B testing on mobile apps?
+How is A/B testing performed on mobile apps?

-A/B testing is more complex with mobile applications.
-This is because it is not possible to present two different versions once the application has been downloaded and deployed on a smartphone.
-Workarounds exist so that you can instantly update your application.
-You can easily modify your design and directly analyze the impact of this change.
+A/B testing tends to be a little more complex with mobile applications.
+Since it is not possible to present two different versions of the application once it has been downloaded and deployed on a smartphone, the onus falls on you to come up with a workaround that allows you to modify your design, instantly update your application after the modification and then, analyze the impact of this change.

-Here is how you can do Create a strong hypotheses- A correctly formulated hypothesis is the first step towards a successful A/B testing program and must respect the following rules:
+Creating a strong A/B testing hypothesis is the first step towards a successful A/B testing program and must respect the following rules:

-indicate the expected result, which is directly linked to the KPI to be measured
+- indicate the expected result, which is directly related to the KPI to be evaluated

 A/B test analysis

-Two things should be taken care before you analyze the test results.
-1. Sample size/Site Traffic
+Two things should be taken care of before you analyze the test results.

-An A/B testing solution lets you statistically validate certain hypotheses, but alone, it cannot give you a sophisticated understanding of user behavior.
+An A/B testing solution lets you statistically validate most hypotheses, but alone, it cannot give you a complete understanding of user behavior.

-It's therefore essential to enrich A/B testing with information provided by other means.
-This will allow you to gain a fuller understanding of your users, and crucially, help you come up with hypotheses to test.
+It's important to supplement A/B testing with information gathered from other means like session recordings, heatmaps, and feedback from users.
+This will allow you to gain a fuller understanding of your users, and crucially, help you come up with better hypotheses to test.

 Heatmap and session recordings

-Both of these methods offer more visibility on how users interact with elements on a page or between pages.
+Both of these methods provide more visibility into how various users interact with elements on a page or between pages within an application.